selenium

 JavaScript is a single-threaded language, which means that it can only execute one task at a time.
 However, it supports asynchronous programming through features like callbacks, promises, and async/await, allowing for non-blocking operations.

-Recomendado: Basic Terminology in Selenium: A Guide to Key Terms
+Recomendado: Running Test on Chrome in Selenium: A Step-by-Step Guide

 C#, on the other hand, supports both single-threaded and multi-threaded programming.
 It provides built-in support for creating and managing threads, as well as advanced concurrency features like parallel programming and asynchronous programming.